jeffpar/pcjs.v1/tests/pcx86/vga/README.md

 book or its CD-ROM, I'm extracting the source code directly from the Markdown text, and then "tabifying" it with 8-column tab stops.

-Development of PCjs VGA support has just begun (June 2015), so don't expect everything here to to run properly yet.
+Development of PCjs VGA support began June 2015, and not everything here runs properly inside PCjs yet.

 ---